 In teaching, my primary responsibility is to prepare my students with the statistical knowledge and skills they need outside my classroom.
 For every course I teach, I have three main learning goals for my students that I hope they achieve by the end of the semester.
 These are:

-I am committed to excellence for my students.
+I am committed to excellence for my students and for my institution.

 My Philosophy is Academic Rigor Taught in Real-Life Contexts

-Whether working one-on-one with a student, or in a larger setting as an instructor, my aim is to impart the discipline-specific knowledge that will prepare these adults for life beyond the university classrooms.
+Whether working one-on-one with a student, or in a larger setting as a professor, my aim is to impart the discipline-specific knowledge that will prepare these adults for life beyond university classrooms.
 I have found that when confronted with it, people have varying responses to the idea of studying statistics- one of the most common being extreme trepidation.
 It is my job, whether this is the students' first course in the field, or their fiftieth, to allay these fears and to help them discover their full potential to achieve in the course.
-Humour, projects, presentations, group-work, hands-on activities and demonstrations, working examples and practical, "real-world'' applications are approaches I use for tackling this hurdle.
-I have made use of cartoons, and worked in aspects of popular culture to grab students' interest.
-In a course on Stochastic Processes and Applied Probability, I was able to make use of my own research, particularly while teaching Poisson Processes and Continuous Time Markov Chains, to draw students' attention to how the topic we are learning has real-world applications in understanding the human brain.
-This approach requires careful and detail-oriented planning so that material is both digested, and brought to life.
+Humour, projects, presentations, group-work, hands-on activities and demonstrations, working examples and practical, “real-world” applications are approaches I use for tackling this hurdle.
 Bringing my research into my teaching, also motivates students to see and seek out their own opportunities for research.
-I have had the pleasure of supervising both undergrad and graduate students who were drawn into projects after I discussed my research in class.
 It is also important that I do not simply rely on those tried and true methods, but that I find new and innovative ways to activate my students' learning.
 Collaboration with my teaching colleagues, fellow professors and teaching assistants alike, is critical to not only keeping current with my subject, but also in developing these new ideas in teaching and learning.

 My Philosophy is Interdisciplinary Teaching

-In my opinion, it is extremely important for our students to understand that real advancement in science happens in the dialogue between disciplines, and that they benefit greatly from taking courses with multi-faceted perspectives.
-In my preliminary research on statistics anxiety (Ramezan 2011), I have learned that many students outside the statistics field find this discipline quite intimidating, and usually ask why they should learn ``the hard mathematical formulations.''
-In an attempt to answer this question, I regularly bring mini-projects to my statistics course for science students, where the statistical methodologies are motivated through scientific research problems from multiple disciplines.
+I believe that real advancement in science happens in the dialogue between disciplines, and that students benefit greatly from taking courses with multi-faceted perspectives.
+I regularly bring scientific questions (sometimes from my computational neuroscience or paleoclimatology research) into my courses, where the statistical methodologies are motivated through scientific research problems from multiple disciplines.
 Pairing up students from different knowledge backgrounds is also very helpful to show them how they can benefit from different viewpoints when studying real-world problems.
-In courses of this kind, I believe it is important to emphasize on the interpretations of the statistical analyses, and on how/why a taught statistical technique works, particularly, in classes with students from different knowledge backgrounds.
+In courses of this kind, I believe it is important to emphasize the interpretations of the statistical analyses, and how/why a taught statistical technique works, particularly, in classes with students from different knowledge backgrounds.
 I help them understand that statistics is a means for them to answer questions in their own discipline.
 In short, I place a strong emphasis on learning by doing.
 Interdisciplinary teaching of statistics also helps students understand and embrace the fundamental ambiguity which usually occurs in scientific research, and is often overlooked in typical textbook problems.
-I continuously bring in examples, chosen specifically for my target student audience, to help the learners appreciate the complexity of problems and the associated challenges of solving them.
-Of course, working in an interdisciplinary environment is beneficial to me as a teacher, as I too learn from the different knowledge backgrounds, and viewpoints my diversely educated students bring to the course through their homework assignments, discussions, projects, and/or exams.
-I have also noticed that my excitement in learning about students' disciplines is contagious.
-Many of my students from different classes have mentioned that my excitement about students' projects, and about learning how statistics can solve real-world problems in their fields of study, made them like statistical analyses more than they used to, and that it helps them overcome their ``statistics trepidation.''
-In my experience, students do appreciate it when I show them what I have learned from their work and from teaching them in an interdisciplinary environment.
-This approach also opens a door for me to bring in my cross-disciplinary research in computational neuroscience to the classroom.
-Exposure to different perspectives through cross-disciplinary teaching allows students to ``think outside the box,'' and it also improves their communication skills.
-Compartmentalization that stifles creativity and growth is a major problem in classrooms, and interdisciplinary education allows students to connect different disciplines, overcoming such problems, and to make their skills more accessible in a globalized, technological society.
+Working in an interdisciplinary environment is beneficial to me as a teacher, as I too learn from the different knowledge backgrounds, and viewpoints my diversely educated students bring to the course.
+This approach also opens a door for me to bring in my cross-disciplinary research in computational neuroscience to the classroom using it as a working example of how I act as a bridge between statistics and neuroscience.
+In particular, the last two weeks of my machine learning course which is cross-listed as a graduate and undergraduate class includes techniques mostly from my computational neuroscience research.
+Exposure to different perspectives through cross-disciplinary teaching allows students to “think outside the box,” and it also improves their communication skills.
+Compartmentalization that stifles creativity and growth is a major problem in classrooms, and interdisciplinary education allows students to connect different disciplines and to make their skills more accessible in a globalized, technological society.